 Show/Hide Search Options

 Our birds are pastured, but do not free range, due to heavy predator pressure.
 During winter, they are still in their mobile coops, but under cover to provide wind and snow protection.
-We feed transitional and organic grain-based feed from Wattermann's Family Farm near West Point, Nebraska.
+We feed organic grain-based feed from Wagon Wheel Farm near Bruno, Nebraska.
 Please note that this feed includes soybean meal.

 Our egg number is N-3945.